-To commemorate Mother’s Day, I would like to highlight and express gratitude to my female stronghold.
+It goes without saying that the translation world is dominated by women.
+Are they simply better linguists?
+Do they by nature, possess the skills required for success in the field?
+While we ponder on the answers, I would like to, in commemoration of Mother's Day, highlight and express gratitude to my female stronghold.
 I am surrounded by, and have drawn inspiration from many resilient women.
 Across the globe, women have come a long way, and significant strides have been made towards empowerment and gender equality.
 Yet, the struggle to face and overcome the sometimes unfair competition and discrimination between sexes is still very much alive; even in seemingly tolerant/equal workplaces or the most advanced societies.
 The gender wage gap in America for example, cannot be overemphasized.
 For the purpose of this blog, we would like to focus on sharing the experiences, tips and lessons learnt from our journey in the freelance world.
-Women in the freelance world may be faced with very different and subtle gender issues than their mainstream counterparts but it’s a huge consolation they do not have to worry about gender pay gap; quality service is the determining factor.
+Women in the freelance world may be faced with very different and subtle gender issues than their mainstream counterparts but it's a huge consolation they do not have to worry about gender pay gap; quality service is the determining factor.
 In fact, we may be in a vantage position for dominating the language industry.
-No offense to my very able male colleagues and I know I can’t say this loud, but are women just better linguists?
+No offense to my very able male colleagues and I know I can't say this out loud, but are women just better linguists?
 This constitutes a topic for a whole different blog post.
-In the meantime, I just know women are tough.

-Regardless of gender, it takes a lot of courage, faith and trust in God or whoever you call the Man upstairs, to venture into freelance translation.
+Regardless of gender, it takes a lot of courage, faith and trust in God or whoever you call the Man upstairs, to venture into the freelance world.

 After that leap of faith, miracles don't happen for you.
 Your degrees or experience obviously influence performance and output, but they don't do the job for you.
 That's where your values and work ethic come to play.
 Amongst other things, it takes hard work, dedication, discipline and most importantly, consistency to keep your business going.